-For exceptions to the above provisions see paragraphs 6 to 8 below.
+For exceptions to the above provisions and modalities of application see paragraphs 6 to 11 below.

 See GATT, Consolidated Schedules of Tariff Concessions, Volume 3, Geneva, 1952, page 135; and GATT, Third Certification of Changes to Schedules to the General Agreement on Tariffs and Trade, Geneva, 1974, page 763.